magento/devdocs/guides/v2.3/graphql/reference/store-config.md

 title: Store endpoint
 ---

 The `Store` endpoint defines information about a store's configuration.
+You can query a non-default store by [changing the header]({{ page.baseurl }}/guides/v2.3/graphql/send-request.html) in your GraphQL request.

 ## Query structure